Piercing of a solitonic boson star by a black hole

 \section{Conclusion}

 We have performed simulations involving BHs and SBSs, with length ratios as large as $\sim 35$.
 Our objective is to investigate the interaction between bosonic structures with self-interaction, which could potentially represent dark matter, and BHs, as well as to determine the dynamical friction or accretion they induce on the BHs.
 We find that the results are very similar to those obtained in Ref.~\cite{Cardoso:2022vpj}, even for a more compact SBS.
 The presented results in this study, combined with those in with Ref.~\cite{Cardoso:2022vpj}, suggest that if a scalar field with self-interaction is a good model for describing dark matter, then the emergence of gravitational atoms will be very common in astrophysical environments, and thus possible to be detected by detectors~\cite{Nielsen:2019izz}.
 As we expected, a gravitational atom comes into existence after collision, characterized by a massive BH surrounded by a quasi-bound state of the scalar field, known as the SBS remnant.
+This differs from the ones in Ref.~\cite{Guzman:2019gqc,Guzman:2022vxl}, which are primarily mixed-state solutions of the Schr{\"o}dinger-Poisson system including spherical and dipolar components.
 Given that the oscillation period of the BH located at the center of the SBS is already close to the test particle limit, we do not expect any new phenomena to emerge until we reach extremely high length ratios, such as intermediate or even extreme mass ratios.
+However, as we discussed in the introduction, the length ratio of solitonic cores formed by relativistic fuzzy dark matter and astrophysical black holes would be at least on the order of $10^6$, representing extreme mass ratio systems.
+Simulating such systems with our current computational infrastructure is not possible.
 In all of our scenarios, we focus on a specific SBS, illustrated in Fig.~\ref{fig:solitonic_boson_star}.
 However, we anticipate that our findings will be similar for other SBS configurations with similar compactness to our present cases.